-After our fizzling baking soda and vinegar experiment, I couldn’t wait to do something a little more hands on for my daughter.
+After our fizzling baking soda and vinegar experiment, I couldn’t wait to do something a little more hands on experiments for preschoolers.
 And I knew just what I wanted to try…something I remembered doing back in junior high school.

-This is another experiment that really only takes 2 ingredients, but adding food coloring makes it a lot more fun!
+This is another kitchen science experiment that really only takes 2 ingredients, but adding food coloring makes it a lot more fun!

 I let them try feeling the corn starch.
 They loved how silky it was, so different from baking soda and flour.
 And definitely messier!
 (You should have seen my camera after these pics!)